 ABOUT MATTHEW ROBERTSON

 I am a PhD candidate at the Centre for Fisheries Ecosystem Research (CFER) at the Fisheries and Marine Institute of Memorial University in Newfoundland.
 I broadly focus on answering macro-scale ecological questions in fisheries, and how those questions can be addressed in ways that can be used to improve advice for ecosystem management.
-My current work focuses on addressing spatial, predation, and population dynamics for two flatfish species on the Grand Bank off Newfoundland.
+My current work focuses on developing ecosystem-informed science for two flatfish species on the Grand Bank off Newfoundland.
 This work is funded by the Vanier Canada Graduate Scholarship.
 Furthermore, I am part of two labs, the Quantitative Fisheries Ecosystems Lab and The Life Aquatic.

 I am a 2018 graduate of Louisiana State University (LSU) where I received my MSc in Oceanography.
 My master's thesis focused on small-scale, marine fisheries in Tanzania.
 Prior to attending LSU I graduated from Dalhousie University, where I received a BSc with Honours in Marine Biology.